mahmudul-hassan-munna/weDevsToDo/README.md

 - Run Command : php artisan serve

-## You can change database name, database password from .env file which is located at root directorry
+## You can change database name, database password from .env file which is located at root directory